encode/starlette/docs/middleware.md

 The following arguments are supported:

-* `secret_key` - Should be a random string.
+- `secret_key` - Should be a random string.
-* `session_cookie` - Defaults to "session".
+- `session_cookie` - Defaults to "session".
-* `max_age` - Session expiry time in seconds.
+- `max_age` - Session expiry time in seconds.
 Defaults to 2 weeks.
 If set to `None` then the cookie will last as long as the browser session.
-* `same_site` - SameSite flag prevents the browser from sending session cookie along with cross-site requests.
+- `same_site` - SameSite flag prevents the browser from sending session cookie along with cross-site requests.
 Defaults to `'lax'`.
-* `https_only` - Indicate that Secure flag should be set (can be used with HTTPS only).
+- `https_only` - Indicate that Secure flag should be set (can be used with HTTPS only).
 Defaults to `False`.
+- `domain` - Domain of the cookie used to share cookie between subdomains or cross-domains.
+The browser defaults the domain to the same host that set the cookie, excluding subdomains ([refrence](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#domain_attribute)).

 ## HTTPSRedirectMiddleware